What's new on the site?

 crochetting beaded bags, designed from old reconstructed patterns or even newly made

-In short, about threehundred purses followed that first one, and work is continuing!
+In short, about threehundred purses followed that first !

 Difficult as it was to acquire the correct size and colors of beads and yarn, in 1993